Managing MySQL/MariaDB Databases with phpMyAdmin in ServBay

 root

-) and its password in the Databases tab of the ServBay app interface.
-For security, it’s recommended to change the default root password after your first login. - Server: Usually, you can input
+) and its password on the Databases tab in the ServBay app interface.
+For security, it’s recommended to change the default root password after first use. - Server: Typically, enter

 default

-or select a specific database version you wish to connect to (e.g.MariaDB-10.6
+or select the specific database version you want to access (such asMariaDB-10.6

 orMySQL-8.0